Anderson Lawyer Defending Clients Accused of Domestic Violence

 Domestic violence is known as domestic battery in Indiana.
 This crime occurs when someone knowingly or intentionally makes physical contact with a family or household member in a rude or angry manner.
 This is similar to the crime of battery, with the only difference being the relationship between the victim and defendant.
 Domestic battery often occurs between:

 - Other family members

 Some examples of domestic battery include hitting, slapping, punching, shoving, pushing, or elbowing the victim.
 Placing bodily fluids or waste on a family or household member in a rude or angry manner is also considered domestic battery.

-What Are the Penalties For Domestic Violence in Indianapolis?
+What Are the Penalties For Domestic Violence in Anderson?

 The penalties for domestic violence can vary depending on the nature of the crime and the defendant’s prior criminal record.
 Domestic battery is typically charged as a class A misdemeanor.
 If convicted of this crime, you can face up to one year in jail in addition to thousands of dollars in fines.

 Many domestic battery crimes are charged as felonies.
 This crime is charged as a felony under a number of different circumstances.
 For example, if the defendant has been convicted for battery in the past, the crime becomes a Level 6 felony.
 If the victim is seriously injured, domestic battery is a Level 5 felony.
 The most serious domestic battery charge is a Level 2 felony.
 You can face these charges if the crime results in the death of a victim under the age of 14 or an endangered adult.